Buteo jamaicensis

 Documentation: Specimen: UNSM ZM12515 28 Mar 1911 Crete, Saline Co

-Taxonomy: Some authors treat harlani as a full species (Gill and Donsker 2017 but see Gill et al 2021, Clark 2018), and Preston and Beane (2020) suggest it may “prove to be given limited interbreeding with neighboring populations where ranges meet” but the case against species status was presented in detail by Sullivan et al (2018) and is followed here.
+Taxonomy: Preston and Beane (2020) suggest harlani may “prove to be [a full species] given limited interbreeding with neighboring populations where ranges meet” but the case against species status was presented in detail by Sullivan et al (2018) and is followed here.
+It is treated as a subspecies by Gill et al (2022) and the Red-tailed Hawk Project; see also Clark (2018).

 Spring: winter <<<>>> Apr 17, 18, 18